The above video is 4:57 minutes long.

 The first time someone does that, they’ll be texting me 2 o’clock in the morning saying, “Michele you pain in the ass, why did you do this to me?”
 But the second or third time people start to use intermittent fasting and for a lot of people they love it and it becomes something that they do once a week, once a month.

-I don’t recommend people doing it a lot because what can happen is people can get really big weight loss in the beginning with intermittent fasting because it’s recalibrating that insulin receptor.
+I don’t recommend people doing it a lot because what can happen is people can get really big weight loss in the beginning with intermittent fasting because it’s recalibrating that receptor.

 What you don’t want to do as you guys would already know this but I’m just saying this to everybody listening is that what you don’t want to do is nobody wants to lose too much weight too quickly.
 Our bodies like to find that balance, there’s a lot of Harvard research around that balance point.
 So we say to people if using intermittent fasting makes you lose too much weight too quickly there’s often a rebound effect.